 - installing alarms and automatic shut-off features on appliances like electric kettles

 - removing firearms or making sure they are safely stored

 - knowing how to use any medical equipment in your home, such as oxygen.

 Your home can be checked for hazards by specially trained occupational therapists or other specialists.
 Ask your healthcare provider if you think you need someone to check the safety of your home.

-Car accidents: Car accidents are the leading cause of fatal injuries in adults up to age 75.
+Car crashes.
+Car crashes are the leading cause of fatal injuries in adults up to age 75.
 The crash rate for older drivers is higher than for any other age group except for drivers under 25.
-People with severe visual or hearing loss, dementia, or certain neurologic diseases should not drive.
+To reduce the risk of a car crash: